Certification

 You do not have to pass all eight tests at once.
 Build toward it over time.
 Some techs earn Master status in six months.
 Others take two years.
 Both approaches are fine.

 After Master Tech, consider L1 (Advanced Engine Performance).
 It is the hardest ASE test, but it proves you can handle the diagnostic challenges that stump other technicians.
-For more details on the certification path, read our ASE certified mechanic guide.

 Get Started Today